I'm an affiliate

 Without a doubt, this is a very special lens that has character.

-I have owned my Nikon f/1.2 AIS lens for about five years and it’s still my favorite lens for shooting creative fun pictures, I don’t use this lens for a professional photo assignment mainly because of manual focus, but for everything else, this is my favorite lens.
+I have owned my Nikon f/1.2 AIS lens for five years and it’s still my favorite lens for shooting creative fun pictures, I don’t use this lens for a professional photo assignment mainly because of manual focus, but for everything else, this is my favorite lens.

 Here are some tech specs.